vasilakisfil/Introspected-REST/README.md

 because it contains some device and agent characteristics, although it's not part of the negotiation standard headers.
 Lately even, a new draft stadard is created called [HTTP Client Hints](http://httpwg.org/http-extensions/client-hints.html) that extends the HTTP with new request headers which indicate device and agent characteristics.
 The server uses all those headers as hints in order to determine the most suitable representation of the content to be served to the client.

-This hint-based mechanism is called server-driven or proactive content negotiation and although it is used extensively by the web now, it does have some drawbacks.
+According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this hint-based mechanism is called server-driven or proactive content negotiation it has been used extensively in HTTP protocol.
+In the context of MicroTypes, the client can negotiate for runtime MicroTypes, API functionalities that define semantics for the runtime metadata, as the Introspected REST defines them.

+However, as the manifesto says, runtime metadata tend to be much less and usually, introspective metadata are the big thing.

+it does have some drawbacks.
 As [RFC 7231](https://tools.ietf.org/html/rfc7231) notes:

 >   Proactive negotiation has serious disadvantages:
 >